AmeliaBR/css-svg-dynamic-duo/css-and-svg-notes.md

 <object type="image/svg+xml" data="demos-figures/char-vs-glyph.svg"></object>
 </figure>

 SVG filters are also great for manipulation of photographic images.
 The latest browsers support SVG filters on CSS-styled HTML images, but for widest support you can use the SVG `<image>` element.
-This demo is from a [blog post I wrote on the colorizing grayscale images with filters](https://css-tricks.com/color-filters-can-turn-your-gray-skies-blue/):
+This demo is from a [blog post I wrote on colorizing grayscale images with filters](https://css-tricks.com/color-filters-can-turn-your-gray-skies-blue/):

 <figure>
 <object type="image/svg+xml" data="demos-figures/tinted-image.svg"></object>